-3 Units: 36 hours of lecture, 54 hours of laboratory, per term, SC, DG, CSU, UC Prerequisite: ART-132 knowledge of digital image-making applications including Adobe Photoshop.
+3 Units: 36 hours of lecture, 54 hours of laboratory, per term, SC, DG, CSU, UC

+This course builds on foundation techniques and skills students gained by completing ART-132.
+Students will expand upon their knowledge of digital image-making applications including Adobe Photoshop.
 Students will develop their skills in intermediate-level photographic image-making, scanning, digital painting, and image manipulation using current digital art software.
 Students will continue to sharpen their focus on image creation, using the computer as a tool to help shape their vision.